Biden to meet with local leaders to rev up fight against gun violence | Law-Order

 - United States

-Republicans have sought to portray Biden as supportive of calls to "defund the police" that surfaced last summer after the murder of a Black man, George Floyd, in Minneapolis by a white police officer.
+Republicans have sought to portray Biden as supportive of calls to "defund the police" that surfaced last summer after the murder of a Black man, George Floyd, in Minneapolis by a white policeman.
 The White House says Biden has firmly rejected those calls, and his proposed budget would actually boost funding for community policing by $300 million.
-It also pours $750 million in additional funds into federal law enforcement agencies like the FBI and Bureau of Alcohol, Tobacco and Firearms.
+It also pours $750 million in additional funds into federal law enforcement agencies like the FBI and the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).

-Biden has also taken steps to crack down on illegal gun sales from licensed dealers, reduce gun trafficking in major cities, and strongly backs expanded background checks.
+Biden has also taken steps to crack down on illegal gun sales by licensed dealers, reduce gun trafficking in major cities, and strongly backs expanded background checks for gun purchasers.
 White House officials say local communities around the country are using money from Biden's COVID-19 rescue package to bolster summer programming, create job opportunities in at-risk communities, and fund community violence intervention programs - all measures aimed at reducing gun violence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)